“Religion as psychology” may have something to offer the secular man, which could improve religion’s relationship with secular society.

 Making children wear masks is, in my judgment, particularly awful and senseless.
 Likewise, vaccine mandates.
 If you agree and are in a position of having to carry out such orders, should you do so?

 Hugo Grotius addressed the morality of issues such as enforcing bad laws.
 I quote his three-volume work, The Rights of War and Peace, a landmark in natural law or what was later called natural jurisprudence.
-In his 1839 Introduction to the Literature of Europe in the Fifteenth, Sixteenth, and Seventeenth Centuries, Henry Hallam wrote in 1839, “It is acknowledged by every one, that the publication of this treatise made an epoch in the philosophical, and almost, we might say, the political history of Europe.”
+In his 1839 Introduction to the Literature of Europe in the Fifteenth, Sixteenth, and Seventeenth Centuries, Henry Hallam wrote “It is acknowledged by every one, that the publication of this treatise made an epoch in the philosophical, and almost, we might say, the political history of Europe.”
 It is difficult to overstate the part Grotius played in the emergence of liberal civilization.

 The Rights of War and Peace defines war very broadly, to include any sort of force or injury, even as may occur in a robbery.
 Because Grotius first had to define “injury,” he elaborated the operating system, you might say, of basic justice—the grammar-like rules of abstaining from what is another’s.
 He then explores the constraints that morality, or natural law, places on our conduct, once force or injury has occurred.